tomas-862/misc/CCNP_SP_SPCORE/README.md

-## CCNP Service Provider Core (SP Core)
+## CCNP_SP_CORE/

-Welcome to the **CCNP_SP_SPCORE** directory!
-Here, you'll find a collection of Markdown (.md) and Python (.py) files designed to cover key topics and concepts essential for understanding automation in networking.
-These resources can aid in your preparation for the CCNP SP Core automation sections.
+This directory contains Markdown (.md) and Python (.py) files designed to cover key topics and concepts essential for understanding automation in networking.
+These resources have been used for preparation for the CCNP SP Core automation sections.

-### Repository Contents
+### Directory Contents

 - **1_Automation_basic_PY/**:
   This directory focuses on the basics of network automation, providing foundational knowledge and practical scripts.